VasilMG/APIs-Testing-with-pytest-kanban-app/README.md

 # api_testing_pytest
-Testing an API with PyTest
+Testing an Kanban API with PyTest

 Assignment:
-Test the API endpoint with the following conditions:
+Test the API endpoints with the following conditions:

 1) First task test the following actions:
 - Make a new board